 Be aware that some developers choose to package their free applications with third party software (Google Chrome for example) in order to monetise their downloads.
 They usually earn a few cents or pennies for each successful download.
 However, these can often confuse computer users as well as security applications and may have a negative impact on performance.

-Why does a developer offer an application for free?
-Usually it is a way for them to improve their profiles amongst the target community with the belief that once a user will become accustomed to a particular package, he won't mind spending extra to get either a higher-specced software or an unbridled version (e.g. a trial version or one that puts a watermark).
+Why does developer offer their applications for free then?
+Usually it is a way for them to improve their profiles amongst the target community with the belief that once a user will become accustomed to a particular package, he won't mind spending extra to get either a higher value software or an unbridled version (e.g. a trial version or one that puts a watermark).